Key Takeaways

 Sources: Gloat 2026, Gartner 2025

-The retention formula is straightforward: good data infrastructure (invest in Pillar II: Data and Infrastructure) + clear production path (ship AI work to real users) + business appreciation (the Translator ensures stakeholders value the technical work) = retention.
+The retention formula is straightforward: good data infrastructure (invest in Pillar 2: Data Infrastructure) plus a clear production path (ship AI work to real users) plus business appreciation (the Translator ensures stakeholders value the technical work) equals retention.
 When any of these three breaks down, attrition accelerates.

-Gartner warns that regrettable retention — keeping the wrong people — will emerge as the primary productivity barrier in 2026.
-The inverse of retention is not just attrition.
-It is the slow decay of having the wrong team for the era you are entering.
+Gartner warns that regrettable retention, keeping the wrong people, will emerge as the primary productivity barrier in 2026.
+The inverse of retention is more than attrition: it is the slow decay of having the wrong team for the era you are entering.
 Top attrition drivers remain compensation and career development, but the agentic era adds a third: relevance.
 Talented people leave when they see their role being automated and the organization has no plan for their evolution.

 Building for Today While Designing for Tomorrow